tino415/emacs-curl-medium-create-post/README.md

 Notice that I'm using `string-join` to simply make that big string more readable.

-Before publishing, we need to retrieve title and tags for published post, title is easy, we can simply use interactive command shortcuts to ask for information during publishing.
+Before publishing, we need to retrieve title and tags for post, title is easy, we can simply use interactive command shortcuts to ask for information during publishing.
 Tags would be nicer to have auto-complete for different tags, but lets not complicate things too much for now.